 Our insurance group is market-leading.
-We advise nearly all of the major players in the insurance sector and have handled many of the major insurance sector transactions in recent years.
+We advise a large number of the major players in the UK insurance sector and have handled many of the major insurance sector transactions in recent years.
 The breadth of our practice encompasses the full range of work from multi-national to domestic, covering diverse aspects including mergers and acquisitions, financings, restructuring, risk transfer, investigations and regulatory advice.

 We are ranked top law firm in the field of insurance (jointly) in London and the UK by both Chambers and the Legal 500.